 U.S. women's soccer team to face off with Brazil in Paris Olympics gold medal match

 The United States women's soccer team will vie for gold in a highly anticipated face-off with Brazil.
-The finals showdown is scheduled to take place at the Parc des Princes stadium in Paris at 1:30 p.m.
+The final showdown is scheduled to take place at the Parc des Princes stadium in Paris at 11 a.m.
 ET on Saturday, Aug.
 10.

 The last time the U.S. women's team brought home gold was at the 2012 Games in London.
 If the Brazilians come out victorious, it will be their first gold medal in the sport.